-- Your Finicity or Plaid connection may occasionally lose connectivity and become out of date, or “stale”, which requires you to re-establish the connection.
-Brex will proactively send your account admins emails to alert you before we reduce your credit limit or change your credit limit to $0 due to a stale bank connection.
+Your Finicity or Plaid connection may occasionally lose connectivity and become out of date, or “stale," which requires you to reestablish the connection via your dashboard.
+Brex will proactively send email alerts to admins before we reduce your credit limit due to a stale bank connection.

-- Therefore, bank staleness will result in a reduced credit limit and Brex will change your credit limit to $0 if your account remains stale for too long.
+Brex is unable to issue you a credit limit during long periods of staleness because our product requires visibility into your company’s cash balance.
+Therefore, bank staleness will result in a reduced credit limit and we'll change your limit to $0 if your account remains stale for too long.

-- If Brex does not receive your previous monthly statement for an extended period of time, Brex will change your credit limit to $0.
+We will proactively email you at the beginning of each month to collect your previous month’s statement(s).
+However, if we don't receive your monthly statements for an extended period of time, Brex will change your credit limit to $0.

-Minimum cash balance/monthly revenue:
+Minimum cash balance/monthly revenue

 Credit limits are calculated in part by Brex’s ongoing account-specific determination of risk.
 These credit limits are subject to change at any time at our sole discretion in accordance with our rights outlined in the Platform Agreement.